Skip to Content

 Of course, it's your dinner.

-I am not a fan of cheese and fish at all, but some grated parmesan would work for those that like the combination.
+I am not a fan of cheese and fish at all, but some grated Parmesan would work for those who like the combination.
 You could also add some buratta!

 Tomato tuna pasta with capers and fresh parsley.